Configure

 wp-config.php

-file to Pantheon's Dev environment after you edit.
+file to Pantheon's Dev environment.

 A warning may appear in the WordPress dashboard that you need to update your .htaccess